AlexisR1990/Alexis-Tolliver-Portfolio/README.md

 # About me

 During my young adulthood, I worked in childcare until I discovered the Google Data Analytics Certification.
-This certification marked the beginning of a beautiful journey and engnited my facination with data.
-After completing my Google certficiation, I pursued the Data Analytics Certficiation through Break Into Data.
-However, I wanted to delve deeper, so I decided to return to school for a bachelor's degree in Data Analtyics with a concentration in Project Management for STEM.
+This certification marked the beginning of a beautiful journey and ignited my fascination with data.
+After completing my Google certification, I pursued the Data Analytics Certification through Break Into Data.
+However, I wanted to delve deeper, so I decided to return to school for a bachelor's degree in Data Analytics with a concentration in Project Management for STEM.

 This pivotal moment confirmed that data analytics was my true calling.
-Since then, I have become fully emerced in the field, learning how to clean and preprocess data, conduct exploratory data analysis, and perform various statistical analyses to uncover trends and critical insights.
-Additionally, I have gained expertise in creating dashboards and writing reports to communicate my findings to effectively to key stakeholders.
+Since then, I have become fully immersed in the field, learning how to clean and preprocess data, conduct exploratory data analysis, and perform various statistical analyses to uncover trends and critical insights.
+Additionally, I have gained expertise in creating dashboards and writing reports to communicate my findings effectively to key stakeholders.

-I have proficiency in several tools, including Python, R Programming, SQL, Excel, and Talbeau.
-As a natural investigator and lifelong learner, I am continually upsilling and expanding my knowledge to stay at the forefront of data analytics.
+I have proficiency in several tools, including Python, R Programming, SQL, Excel, and Tableau.
+As a natural investigator and lifelong learner, I am continually upskilling and expanding my knowledge to stay at the forefront of data analytics.

 # Projects